-Most Americans have grown up to think of church as a place where Christian worship services are held on Sundays.
-Most churchgoers would say worship is the most important thing in the church, and whatever else happens in the church centers around it.
-How ironic then, that the New Testament neither describes nor prescribes such a large group worship service!
+Many Americans have grown up thinking of church as a place where Christian worship services are held on Sundays.
+Most churchgoers would say coming together to sing is the most important thing, and everything should center around that.
+How ironic then that the New Testament neither describes nor prescribes large group worship services!

-In his letter to the Romans, Paul agrees “worship” should be the most important thing, but he paints a very different picture of what worship is.
-Paul instructs, “I urge you therefore, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship."
-(Romans 12:1)
+In his letter to the Romans, Paul agrees “worship” should be the most important thing in a believer’s life, but he paints a very different picture of what it is.
+The apostle instructs, “I urge you therefore, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship” (Romans 12:1).

 What New Testament Worship Looks Like

-- Counter-cultural thinking and lifestyle that resists conformation to the world’s value system (Romans 12:2).
+- Countercultural lifestyle that resists conformity to the world’s value system (Romans 12:2)

-In Xenos, we are committed to prioritizing the development of these expressions of worship at the grassroots level within our home groups.
-As individuals cultivate a lifestyle of following Christ in this way, they experience the spiritual vitality, joy and abundance of life Jesus promised to his disciples.
+At Dwell, we are committed to prioritizing the development of these biblical expressions of worship at the grassroots level within our home groups.
+As individuals cultivate a lifestyle of following Christ, they experience the vitality, joy and abundance Jesus promised to his disciples.

 What "Worship" at Central Teaching Looks Like

-In summary, we realize our approach will not attract people who are looking for a traditional church and worship service.
-Yet, we hope those who are serious about following the Lord will give us a fair hearing, and then join us in adopting lifestyles of worship and winning new disciples for Christ.
+We realize our approach will not attract those looking for a traditional church with a modern worship service.
+We hope those who are serious about following the Lord will give us a fair hearing, then join us in adopting lifestyles of worship detailed in the New Testament.